 Barn Dance manager Lynne Colacone has a love for country music, a keen eye for talent, and a long and impressive 40 year history in management.
-Originally from Johnstown, Rhode Island, Lynne has been a resident of Hopewell, VA since 1985.
+Originally from Johnston, Rhode Island, Lynne has been a resident of Hopewell, VA since 1985.

 This current revival of the Old Dominion Barn Dance was actually sparked by an idea she had back in 2014, while vacationing with friends and country music entertainers Lynne Carnes and Donna Meade.
 When she suggested that Lynne and Donna plan a show together at the newly-renovated Beacon Theater in Hopewell, Donna took the ball and ran with it.
 Her years-long desire to revive the venerable barn dance show took root that day after Lynne’s suggestion, and Lynne became her ‘right arm.’